 State Park Campground Cabins

-You might be surprised at the lodging options state parks have to offer!
+You might be surprised to learn about the variety of lodging options state parks have to offer!
 My home state of Illinois has several state parks with cabin rentals, as do many other states.
-The cabins are often located at the campground, but sometimes cabins will be adjacent to a lodge.
+The cabins are often located in the campground, but sometimes the cabins will be found adjacent to a lodge.

 National Park Cabins

 Searching for “national park cabins” will get you started, and will likely turn up a lot of private cabins nearby.
-If you specifically want a camping cabin in the national park, start with the national park website and follow the links to camping and lodging options.
+If you specifically want a camping cabin in the national park, start with this post on pet friendly campgrounds at America’s national parks, or visit the national park website and follow the links to camping and lodging options.

 National Forest Cabins

-Before leaving the Midwest, I spent a lot of time in Michigan’s Upper Peninsula, and discovered that the DNR owns and operates some really cool camping cabins on national forest property.
-A group of my friends rent out a cabin at Tom’s Lake in the Hiawatha National Forest each spring, and it’s a blast!
+On a trip to Michigan’s Upper Peninsula, I discovered that the DNR owns and operates some really cool camping cabins in national forests.
+A group of my friends rented a cabin at Tom’s Lake in the Hiawatha National Forest and it was a blast!

 Sometimes the accommodations you choose for your pet friendly trip add to the experience.
-That’s certainly the case when you’re cabin camping with pets!
-Hopefully these options have you thinking about how a trip like this might work for you.
+That’s certainly the case when you’re cabin camping!
+Hopefully these options have inspired you to plan a trip with your pets.

-Have you tried cabin camping with pets?
-Tell us about your favorite cabin in the comments!
+Are you already a fan of cabin camping with your pets?
+Share your favorite cabin in the comments!